Mayhem (film): Plot

 Derek is locked up along with Melanie, who had resisted security.
 They quarrel but eventually decide to work together.
 Derek calls Vanda Corp., ensuring his innocence in the mishandled case, and costing TSC a payment from Vanda Corp.
-Realizing they will not be liable for their actions, Derek and Melanie grab weapons, intending to hold the people on the top floor responsible for their respective bad situations, but they require The Reaper's and Kara's key cards to get there.
-Derek takes out two security guards sent to attack them.
+Realizing that they will not be liable for their actions, Derek and Melanie grab weapons, intending to hold the people on the top floor responsible for their respective bad situations, but they require The Reaper's and Kara's key cards to get there.
+Derek takes out two security guards who have been sent to attack them.

 En route to The Reaper, Derek incapacitates two more guards.
 The Reaper attacks them; Melanie kills him with a power saw.
-Derek and Melanie use his card to get up to Kara's office.
+Derek and Melanie use his card to get to Kara's office.
 They duel and brutalize five of Kara's coworkers.
 Kara offers her card for her safety, but her long-suffering assistant Meg has already destroyed it, having been offered a promotion to do it to protect those upstairs.
 Meg cuts out The Siren's tongue and kills her.
 Towers taunts Derek by urinating on Ewan's corpse.
-Melanie comforts Derek and they have sex.
+Melanie comforts Derek, and they have sex.

 Needing another method to get upstairs, Derek and Melanie convince the company's one IT worker to hack Irene Smythe's computer, getting her to come down.
 They offer Smythe's files in exchange for her card and a reversal of her original denial of Melanie's loan extension.
-Smythe refuses, stating that contracts signed during this period can be invalidated citing the virus.
+Smythe refuses, stating that contracts signed during this period can be invalidated, citing the virus.
 Melanie destroys Smythe's files.
 The Bull attacks Derek but is killed with a screwdriver.
-Smythe offers Derek top floor access in exchange for revenge on Melanie.
+Smythe offers Derek top-floor access in exchange for revenge on Melanie.
 Derek accepts, but sabotages Melanie's restraints.
 Melanie escapes and kills Smythe with a hammer.

 On the top floor, Towers offers Derek a full partnership, but Derek refuses.
-Derek fends off Towers' assistants and battles Towers.
-TSC's board give him permission to kill Towers, so Derek punches him off the building to his death just as the quarantine is lifted.
+Derek kills Towers' assistants, Tessa and Dena, who attacked him.
+Derek battles Towers.
+TSC's board gives him permission to kill Towers, so Derek punches him off the building to his death just as the quarantine is lifted.

 Derek accepts the board's offer of Towers' job.
 He extends Melanie's loan, then promptly quits the company, and is later seen painting with Melanie.
-He advises the audience to take control of their own lives before it's too late, accompanied by a shot of Towers hitting the ground.